2000–01 Belarusian Cup

-2000–01 Belarusian Cup was the tenth season of the Belarusian annual football cup competition.
-Contrary to the league season, it is conducted in a fall-spring rhythm.
-The first games were played on 14 June 2000.
+The 2000–01 Belarusian Cup was the 10th season of the Belarusian annual football cup competition.
+Contrary to the league season, the competition has been conducted in a fall-spring rhythm.
+The first games were played on 14 June 2000 and the final on 27 May 2001, which was won by Belshina Bobruisk.

 First round

 The games were played on 14 June 2000.
 Khimik Svetlogorsk advanced to the next round by a drawing of lots.

 Round of 32

 The games were played in July 2000.
 Winners of the previous round were drawn against Premier League clubs.
 Two Premier League clubs (Gomel and Shakhtyor Soligorsk) advanced to the next round by a drawing of lots.

 Round of 16

 The games were played on 2 October 2000.

 Quarterfinals

 The first legs were played on 20 April 2001.
 The second legs were played on 2 May 2001.